RemyPorter/CSSSM/README.md

 The purpose of this code is to allow web designers to define a declarative state machine for UI behaviors.
 This is currently "proof-of-concept" status.
 A simple declarative style allows for the linking of UI elements to states and events.
 This makes it easy to build *behavior* into web interfaces without writing code.

+**NB**: this is POC code that I knocked out while I was bored in a meeting.
+It is not performant, and not well tested.

 ## Key Features

 * Declarative definition of behavior